Glossary

 How does social media marketing differ from social media advertising?

-Social media marketing encompasses all organic activities on social platforms, including posting content, engaging with followers, and building community.
-Social media advertising refers specifically to paid promotions such as sponsored posts, display ads, and boosted content that appear in users’ feeds.
+Social media marketing encompasses all organic activities, while advertising refers specifically to paid promotions.
+Marketing includes posting content, engaging with followers, and building community.
+Advertising involves sponsored posts, display ads, and boosted content that appear in users’ feeds for a fee.
 Most effective programs combine both organic and paid approaches to maximize reach and engagement.

 How do you measure the success of social media marketing?